jonas089/spectre-rad/README.md

 The merkle root will be committed to the journal upon successful verification.

+# Spectre Use Cases
+Spectre is a trustless light-client for `Ethereum`.
+With Spectre it is possible to cryptographically verify the integrity of Ethereum `state root`.
+Lightclients are essentially cryptographic infrastructure that make all queries to a blockchain verifiable and therefore enhance security.
+Without lightclients the development of secure decentralized applications would be challenging since they would have to query many nodes rather than relying a single source of truth.
+Additionally there would be no way to verify the integrity of the state transitions even when querying a large number of nodes.

+TLDR; Spectre makes blockchain queries secure by proving that the state is valid through cryptography(ZK).

 # Overview of components
 This submission consists of: